Last Updated on January 25, 2021

 We also saw plenty of Rhino, Elephant, Buffalo, Giraffe, Kudu, Hyenas, Wild Dog, and an insane amount of Impala, or as Ranger Pete referred to them, the McDonald’s of Kruger National Park.

 It truly was incredible to see the animals in their natural habitat and to be educated on their ways of life.

-We thought it was incredible how detailed Pete was in his animal “scanning”, right down to spotting beetles, a scorpion, a chameleon, and a snake, from what felt like miles away, getting out of the vehicle to temporarily put it into a container (when needed) so we could view and learn about the bug, before releasing it to the same place it was found.
+We thought it was incredible how detailed Pete was in his animal “scanning”.
+He spotted beetles, a scorpion, a chameleon, and a snake, from what felt like miles away.
+He would get out of the vehicle to put it into a container (when needed) so we could view and learn about it, before releasing it to the same place it was found.

 We would return in a heartbeat.